csc301-fall-2022/team-project-4-engineers-without-boarders-canada-t/deliverables/iteration-02-review.md

 Q4.
 How was your product demo?
 * How did you prepare your demo? \
 \
 Firstly, we did some internal demos to evaluate the level of presentation of the team's work on the project before showing it to the client.
-During these internal demo, we try to improve the demo on various aspects, for example, we added more visialization content, where we consider that texts and images are important for the client.
+During these internal demo, we try to improve the demo on various aspects, for example, we added more visualization content, where we consider that texts and images are important for the client.
 Then, we finalized the process of demonstrate the working software and the explanation to the client on what we have done and what we haven't.
 Lastly, we decide to leave some time to the client to let them ask any questions related to the project.

 * What did you manage to demo to your partner?\
 \